rekibnikufesin/marketplace/README.md

 ### Design patterns not used

 I reviewed design patterns around monetary functions.
 Some common patterns I didn't use included locking state for transactions until completed, implementing time delays before functions could be executed, or holding funds in escrow.
 Those have valid use cases but I felt like they weren't really needed for a simple shopping app like this.

-## Common Attacks

-### Reentrancy

-To prevent reentrency attacks, require statements are used and place as early in the function as possible.
-All internal functions are completed prior to executing Ether transfers.

-See:
-- withdrawMarketplaceFunds (line 100)
-- storeOwnerWithdraw (line 152)
-- productBought (line 268)

-### Cross-function Race Conditions

-No cross-function race conditions were identified

-### Transaction-Ordering Dependence (TOD) / Front Running

-No time-sensitive or order-dependent transactions are present

-### Integer Overflow and Underflow

-Multiple conditions exist for this attack: withdrawing funds, tracking inventory.

-To avoid this attack, the Open-Zeppelin SafeMath library was imported and used for all math operations.

-### Underflow in Depth: Storage Manipulation

-No areas identified

-### DoS with (Unexpected revert)

-This attack was avoided through the use of pull transfers vs. push payments

-### DoS with Block Gas Limit

-Gas limit block attacks were minimized through the implementation of getting individual struct items vs. returning arrays of tuples.
-The only exception to this might be by creating many store fronts, or many products in a single store.
-An array of uints is returned when called, but only the uint itself, not the details for the individual store front or products within.
-Those must be called individually.

-### Forcibly Sending Ether to a Contract

-In the event Ether is forcibly sent to a contract, the `forcedWithdraw` function can be used to withdraw the Ether.
-This function allows any amount (up to the amount held by the contract) to be withdrawn.

 ## To Do